METResearchGroup/bluesky-research/services/recommendation/README.md

-# Ranking
+# Recommendations service

-Core ranking service.
+Core ranking and recommendation service.
 Takes a list of posts and ranks them based on chosen criteria.

+This service takes as input the posts in the "preprocessed"